Quantum Field Theory (QFT)

 - The relativistic nature of the electron.

-However, while these early beginnings appeared to be pointing to the way forward, many problems subsequently emerged.
+However, while these early beginnings appeared to be pointing to a way forward, many problems subsequently emerged.
 Possibly the most fundamental of these problems was associated with the apparent infinite self-energy of the electron in connection to its own electromagnetic field.
 Worryingly, these infinite values appeared to suggest that the cause of the infinity lay in the very premise of QFT and not in any specific calculation.
-Of course, this did not stop many people from trying to side-step such problems using what might be described as form of mathematical ‘trickery’.
+Of course, this did not stop many people from trying to side-step such problems using what might be described as a form of mathematical ‘trickery’, i.e. renormalisation.

 Were there other problems associated with theory and results?